gloveboxes/Azure-Sphere-Learning-Path/Lab 2 - Send Telemetry from an Azure Sphere to Azure IoT Central/README.md

 ## What you will learn

-You will learn how to build an [Azure Sphere](https://azure.microsoft.com/services/azure-sphere/?WT.mc_id=github-blog-dglover) application that sends telemetry to [Azure IoT Central](https://azure.microsoft.com/services/iot-central/?WT.mc_id=github-blog-dglover).
+You will learn how to build a High Level [Azure Sphere](https://azure.microsoft.com/services/azure-sphere/?WT.mc_id=github-blog-dglover) application that connects and sends telemetry to [Azure IoT Central](https://azure.microsoft.com/services/iot-central/?WT.mc_id=github-blog-dglover).

 ---

+## Prerequisites

+The lab assumes you understand the content from [Lab 1: Secure, Build, Deploy and Debug your first Azure Sphere High-Level Application with Visual Studio](https://github.com/gloveboxes/Azure-Sphere-Learning-Path/tree/master/Lab%201%20-%20Build%20your%20first%20Azure%20Sphere%20Application%20with%20Visual%20Studio)

 ## Tutorial Overview

 1. Create an Azure IoT Central Application (Free trial)
-2. Connect Azure IoT Central with your Azure Sphere Tenant
+2. Connect Azure IoT Central to your Azure Sphere Tenant
-3. Deploy an Azure IoT Central application to Azure Sphere
+3. Deploy an Azure IoT Central enabled application to Azure Sphere

 ---

 ## Azure IoT

-Your Azure Sphere devices can communicate with the Azure IoT with Azure IoT Hub or Azure IoT Central.
+Your Azure Sphere devices can securely connect and communicate with cloud services.
+Azure Sphere includes built-in library support for both Azure IoT Hub and Azure IoT Central.
 This tutorial focuses on Azure IoT Central.

-This project also uses the Azure Device Provisioning Service (DPS) included with Azure IoT Central.
-If you are using Azure IoT Hub then you need to create an instance of [Azure Device Provisioning Service](https://docs.microsoft.com/en-us/azure-sphere/app-development/use-azure-iot).
+This project leverages the [Azure IoT Hub Device Provisioning Service (PDS)](https://docs.microsoft.com/en-us/azure-sphere/app-development/use-azure-iot) which is part of Azure IoT Central.
+The Device Provisioning Service (DPS) enables zero-touch, just-in-time, large scale device provisioning.

 ### What is Azure IoT Central